 A prepared list of questions.

 Any questions or concerns you have about pregnancy or childbirth.
+Don’t be afraid to ask!

-2. Begin taking prenatal vitamins.
+2. Start taking prenatal vitamins.

 Taking prenatal vitamins can help fill any nutritional gaps in your diet and ensure you and your baby are getting enough of the nutrients you need to thrive.

-According to Dr. Bayati, there are a few strategies that may help combat nausea and vomiting.
+But there are a few strategies that may help combat nausea and vomiting, according to Dr. Bayati.
 “In general, a higher dose of B6 along with appropriate ginger intake and adequate folate and vitamin B12 may help with morning sickness,” she says.
+It’s why we include both in our 1st Trimester Prenatal Pack—and if you’re having a particularly rough time, you can try Perelel’s 1st Trimester Prenatal Vitamin Drink Powder ($53), which was created by a panel of leading OB/GYNs and maternal-fetal medicine doctors to cover your baseline nutritional needs when experiencing morning sickness, nausea or pill aversion.*

-4. Assess your diet.
+4. Cut these pregnancy no-nos from your diet.

-"Alcohol intake during pregnancy is not recommended.
-However, given that women may not find out that they are pregnant for a few weeks following conception, it is likely that many have consumed alcohol in early pregnancy.
+That said, if you were unaware that you were expecting and had a drink or two, Dr. Bayati assures you not to worry.
+"Alcohol intake during pregnancy is not recommended,” she says.
+“However, given that women may not find out that they are pregnant for a few weeks following conception, it is likely that many have consumed alcohol in early pregnancy.
 The risks to the fetus are also very low at this early gestation.
 It’s best to stop consuming alcohol at any level once you are aware of the pregnancy."

-The same, she explains, goes for any toxin, even environmental toxins like Botox or retinol.
+The same, she explains, goes for any toxin—even environmental toxins like Botox or retinol.

-"It’s important to note that exposure of any toxin in very early pregnancy would need to be quite significant, either in toxicity or amount of exposure, to affect the developing fetus.
-Once you are aware of the pregnancy, then discuss your exposures with your provider.
+"It’s important to note that exposure to any toxin in very early pregnancy would need to be quite significant, either in toxicity or amount of exposure, to affect the developing fetus,” she says.
+“Once you are aware of the pregnancy, then discuss your exposures with your provider.
 Go over the risks and benefits of continued exposure in order to make the best decision for you and your baby."

 Other foods to avoid?
 Here’s what the experts say: